varshith2003/MyPortfolio/README.md

 - **Styled with React and Custom CSS**: Easy to customize colors and styles using React and CSS.
 - **Fully Responsive**: Designed to be responsive and user-friendly on all devices.
+- **Themes**: Created inbuilt themes that you can change according to your intrest.

 # 📦 Technologies